Cherimoya (Annona cherimola) is a green, cone-shaped fruit with leathery skin and creamy, sweet flesh.

 Cherimoya can be found at many grocery and health food stores but may be unavailable depending on your location.

-It should be stored at room temperature until soft, then kept in the fridge for up to three days.
+It should be stored at room temperature until soft, then kept in the fridge for up to 3 days.

-To prepare cherimoya, remove and discard the skin and seeds, then slice the fruit into pieces.
+To prepare cherimoya, remove and discard the skin and seeds, then slice using a paring knife and cut the fruit into pieces.

 Cherimoya tastes delicious in fruit salad, mixed into yogurt or oatmeal, or blended into smoothies or salad dressings.
 You can also eat chilled cherimoya like a custard by slicing the fruit in half, then scooping out the flesh with a spoon.